Rimsha-Katoch/Deepfake-detection-system/README.md

 ﻿# 🎭 Deepfake AI Detection System

-A Multi-Modal Deepfake Detection System built using **Flask, PyTorch, OpenCV, and Audio Analysis** to identify AI-generated fake images and videos.
+A Deepfake Detection System built using **Flask, PyTorch, OpenCV, and Audio Analysis** to identify AI-generated fake images and videos.
 The system combines visual and audio-based detection techniques to improve prediction reliability.

 ---